technofocus-pte/invtailwcdatmtndepth/Lab Guide/Lab 02/Lab 02 - Build an Inventory management and Quality Control app.md

-# Lab 2 - Create an Inventory management app using Copilot.
+# Lab 2 - Build an Inventory Management and Quality Control app

 **Objective:** The objective of this lab is to guide participants through the creation of a functional inventory management application